EvanKanter/docs/docs/skills/Woodcutting.md

 | 59.0 	| 2 	| 10% 	|
 | 60.0 	| 2 	| 0% 	|

-As you can see from the table above, beyond SLvl 60.0 Woodcutting, you will no longer gain Skill Points by Woodcutting in an ALvl 1 Forest.
+As you can see from the table above, beyond Skill Level 60.0 Woodcutting, you will no longer gain Skill Points by Woodcutting in an Area Level 1 Forest.
 ***
 ## Axes